-Organisation reports hosting awareness and discussion sessions large for-profit UK-based companies are accredited as
+Organisation reports hosting awareness and discussion sessions.

-- Global Alliance for Improved Nutrition - International Rescue Committee
+- Global Alliance for Improved Nutrition

+- International Rescue Committee

-UNICEF
+- UNICEF

 BOX 4.
 MSI GLOBAL SUPPORT OFFICE MENOPAUSE POLICY

 As part of our organisational commitment to providing an inclusive and supportive working environment for all team members, we identified a need to raise awareness and understanding, outline the support available and encourage team members to have open conversations about menopause.
 We recognise that stigma and misinformation around menopause still exist and wanted to ensure that our team members have access to the right information and support from MSI, when they need it.